nriddiford/Investigating-structural-variation-in-cancer-genomes/README.md

 ## Copy number variation

-See [Zhao et al 2015][1]
+See Zhao et al 2015(1)
-CNV refers to a type of intermediate-scale SVs with copy number changes involving a DNA fragment that is typically greater than one kilobases (Kb) and less than five mega- bases (Mb).
-In humans it is estimated that ~ 12% of the genome is subject to copy number change
+CNV refers to a type of intermediate-scale SVs with copy number changes involving a DNA fragment that is typically greater than one kilobases (Kb) and less than five megabases (Mb).
+In humans it is estimated that ~ 12% of the genome is subject to copy number change.
+Generally, CNVs include deletions, insertions, and duplications of genomic regions.